Seed Capital Series A, B and C: What are They?

 This is regarded as being a less risky type of investment than the previous funding rounds, so you can expect to see investment banks, private equity and hedge funds get involved at this stage.

-There is little difference in the basic way these rounds of funding work.
+There is little difference in a basic way these rounds of funding work.
 Essentially, investors offer cash for the company’s growth plans in return for equity in the firm.

 The profile and maturity of the company in question will largely determine whether any additional demands are made by investors in each of the different phases.